marb61a/Course-Notes/Misc/Data Protection/Data Governance and Management Masterclass.md

   -
   - Some useful information to help students complete the course

-3. Module Intro
+<br /><br />
-6min
+<h1><p align=center>Section 2: Data Literacy And Considerations </h1><br/>

-Play
+Module Intro
-4. 4 Key Principles
+  -
-14min
+  - Brief intro to what the module will cover

-Start
+4 Key Principles
-Quiz 1: 4 Key Principles Quiz
+  -
-Play
+  - There are 4 key principles of relevance
-5. Data Disciplines
+  - Data as assets which measures data in the same way as other 'hard' assets
-22min
+  -

-Start
+Data Disciplines
-Quiz 2: Data Disciplines Quiz
+  -
-Play
+  -

 6. DG/DM Key Activities
 17min
 Start